Skip to content

 title = StringField(lookups=["icontains", "istartswith"])

-category_name = StringField(lookup_expr="category__name__icontains")
+category_name = StringField(filter_by="category__name__icontains")

-Lookup category: - text: Expands to icontains, contains, startswith, endswith, iexact
+Lookup category: text expands to icontains, contains, startswith, endswith, iexact.

 IntegerField